 Just over half of work intensification from 2001 to 2017 is explained with variables that measure effort-biased technological change, effort-biased organizational change, the growing requirement for learning new things, and the rise of self-employment.
 The authors interpret the work intensification within a power-resources framework.

 Green, F. and Henseke, G (2021) Europe’s Evolving Graduate Labour Markets: Supply, Demand, Underemployment and Pay.
-Journal for Labour Market Research, online.
+Journal for Labour Market Research, 55, 2.

 Photo by Tima Miroshniche